What is User-Generated Content? The Ultimate Guide to UGC Marketing

 Stat on authentic UGC content

-So why does UGC rank so high on the authenticity scale?
-Consumers simply relate more to everyday people who resemble themselves or people they know.
-The authenticity that comes from real UGC can’t be faked, either.
 In a study, people could detect whether an image was created by a brand or a consumer 70 percent of the time.

 Consumers identify UGC 70% of the time

-UGC inspires brand loyalty
+2. UGC inspires brand loyalty

-Brands that take advantage of readily-available UGC are brands that put their audience first—talking with them rather than at them.
+Brands that take advantage of readily available UGC are brands that put their audience first—talking with them rather than at them.
 As a result, UGC has the potential to deepen the connection between brand and consumer.

-UGC allows people to feel like they are a participant in your brand instead of just an onlooker.
 The result of more UGC in your marketing means higher levels of brand enthusiasm and the cultivation of more loyalty toward the brand.

 “I think many marketers who have been in the industry for a long time are worried about maintaining the voice of the brand.
 But, the voice of the brand is not always the same as the voice of the customers.
 We’re moving closer to times where a brand’s identity is the same as their customers’ identity.
 Our consumers are giving us exactly what they want to see.
 It’s important that we’re listening to those needs and providing what they want.”